-The cultural assumption of late has been that Sarbanes-Oxley was necessary; the corporate agenda is greed and CEO indulgence.
+The cultural assumption of late has been that Sarbanes-Oxley was necessary and that the corporate agenda is greed and CEO indulgence.
 Similar revelations have surfaced among charities such as National Capital Area United Way and “questionable” nonprofits collecting millions for tsunami relief.

 Waning public confidence in charities is the battle cry.
 After extensive interviews questioning enhancement strategies, the IRS Advisory Committee on Tax Exempt and Government Entities report of last June concluded that the IRS plays a “crucial 'clearinghouse' role in helping assure the donating public that organizations granted exempt status are legitimate and worthy of support.”